openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - How are monitors supposed to be kept up to date?
 In 4.12 a metric that wasn't being used in an alert is now required, how does the monitor responsible for that metric gets updated?
-  - The origin/CI test mentioned in the previous section will fail if ther is a resouce (Alerts/PrometheusRules/Dashboards) using a metric which is not present in the ServiceMonitor;
+  - The origin/CI test mentioned in the previous section will fail if there is a resource (Alerts/PrometheusRules/Dashboards) using a metric which is not present in the ServiceMonitor;

 - A new profile is added, what will happen to operators that had implemented